 NZD-RMB Exchange Rate

 Infoshare provides a free view of the survey data provided by Statistics New Zealand.
-The website “interest.co.nz” is partnered with Calculate.co.nz which has created New Zealand's largest collection of calculators.
-While “ofx.com” is a currency exchange platform regulated by over 50 regulators globally.
+The website “interest.co.nz” is partnered with “calculate.co.nz”, which has created New Zealand's largest collection of calculators. “ofx.com” is a currency exchange platform regulated by over 50 regulators globally.
 The backgrounds of these data sources give them high creditability.